Tantalizing Tastes in the Beautiful Center of Portugal

 The Portuguese love their sweets.
 And Portugal desserts are abundant and everywhere, there seems to be a bakery on every corner.
 And that thrills us!
 One ubiquitous specialty you can’t miss is the pastel de nata or egg tart.
 Every town has its own rendition, you’ll want to be sure to try them all and do your own comparison.

 When in the center of Portugal visit Alcobaco home of the UNESCO World Heritage site the Monastery of Alcobaca.
 After taking the time to tour the Monastery walk across the street to Pastelaria Alcoa for the best pastel de nata in town.
-They have another location in Lisbon as well.
+They have other locations throughout Portugal as well.

 Cakes are often available on the breakfast spreads that you see at restaurants and hotels.
 Citrus flavors are typical.
 The sweet orange cake is moist and perfect along with your morning tea or coffee.
 The choices at the Cooking and Nature Emotional Hotel in Alvados included sweet cakes and savory ones too.
 The variety and quality are wonderful.